 It is imperative that you have clearly defined goals for open innovation projects to be able to measure success and build trust within the organization.
 Without clear goals, it is difficult to set direction and motivate others in the company to participate.
 You have to define:

-- Objectives: What problem do you want to solve?
+- Objectives: What do you want to achieve?
 Do you want to identify disruptive solutions for specific search fields or new ideas to improve existing offerings?
 Or are you looking for collaboration opportunities with startups?
 Who is your target group; are submissions limited to the company's customers and partners or extended to the general public?

 - Ownership: Who is responsible for digesting promising idea submissions further?